-Online shopping has made it easier than ever for consumers to find the products they want at the best price.
+Online shopping has made it easier than ever to find the products they want at the best price.
 As brick-and-mortar stores slowly fade into the background, ecommerce stores are taking advantage of nearly limitless scalability and a worldwide customer base.

 Understanding the Challenges of Online Stores

-On the merchant’s side, online shopping opens up a whole new customer base that isn’t limited to a specific region.
+On the seller’s side, online shopping opens up a whole new customer base that isn’t limited to a specific region.
 Though this creates the potential for much higher sales margins, it does come with a few challenges.
 Overselling, for example, is a common problem among online merchants.
 This happens when the merchant receives more orders for an item than they have the inventory to fulfill.
 They are then forced to contact their customers to tell them that the item is out of stock or shipping will be delayed.
 Both options can lead to low customer satisfaction levels and potential lost sales.

 All it takes is one angry customer to write a bad review that could dissuade other customers from buying your products.

 The larger the inventory an online business has to manage, the higher the risk for problems.
-If you’re currently trying to manage your inventory directly and you’re experiencing these and other problems, it might be time to consider a fulfillment center.
+If you’re currently trying to manage your inventory directly and you’re experiencing these and other issues, it might be time to consider a fulfillment center.

-How Does it Compare to a Warehouse?
+How Does a Fulfillment Center Compare to a Warehouse?

-The term fulfillment center is often used interchangeably with warehouse, but the fact of the matter is that they are very different.
+The term fulfillment center is often used interchangeably with warehouse, but the fact of the matter is that they are different.
 Both are large buildings used to hold inventory for businesses, but the actual services offered can be quite different.

-Generally speaking, warehouse is usually the best option for retailers who have a diverse inventory and who stock large quantities of their products.
+Generally speaking, a warehouse is usually the best option for retailers who have a diverse inventory and who stock large quantities of products.
 Large retailers sometimes have the capital to purchase a warehouse space, but leasing is usually the most cost-effective option for small and mid-sized retailers.
 For small businesses, renting a storage unit is sometimes the best option.